arcus/education_modules/python_practice/python_practice.md

 For this module, you'll need access to Python, either on your own computer or in the cloud.
 For details about how to download Python or use Google Colab (a cloud-based notebook environment), you can take a look at the ["Accessing Python" section of our Demystifying Python module](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/demystifying_python/demystifying_python.md#9).

-## The Data

-For this practice module we will be using real, publicly-available cervical cancer data from [UC Irvine's machine learning data repository](http://archive.ics.uci.edu/ml/index.php); you can download those data here: [http://archive.ics.uci.edu/ml/machine-learning-databases/00383/risk_factors_cervical_cancer.csv](http://archive.ics.uci.edu/ml/machine-learning-databases/00383/risk_factors_cervical_cancer.csv).
-If you have done the R Practice Module (**link required**), this dataset might be familiar!

 ## Topics to Review

 - Importing Python libraries